MicroFocus/ALMOctaneJavaRESTSDK/README.md

 ## What's New
 * 15.0.20
-  * When generating entities the enums that represent Lists will now be constucted from their logical name as opposed to just their name.
+  * When generating entities the enums that represent Lists will now be constructed from their logical name as opposed to just their name.
 This was done due Octane enabling list names to be non-unique.
 Enums names have to be unique.
 This is therefore a **breaking change** where the name of the Enum could change.
   * Due to a bug on Octane - the *run_history* entity's ID is marked as an integer as opposed to a string.
 This causes an issue in the entity generation.
   Therefore the *run_history* entity will not be generated until this bug is fixed in Octane